Meet with a doctor over video about ADHD prescriptions.

 Who is a good fit for ADHD/ADD treatment through Circle?

-- You have a current ADHD diagnosis and are on a treatment plan with another practice, but would like to explore switching over your treatment to Circle Medical
+- You have an ADHD diagnosis and would like to transition your treatment to Circle Medical

-- You are regularly taking opioids for other treatment
+- You regularly use benzodiazepines (e.g., Klonopin, Xanax) or opioids for other treatments

-- You have a more complex mental health history that may require psychiatric expertise in order to treat safely (this can include recent hospitalizations related to mental health and/or having uncontrolled or unstable bipolar disorder)
+- You have a complex mental health history that may require psychiatric expertise (e.g., recent hospitalizations or unstable bipolar disorder)

 What states do you operate in?